Hawkking-cloud/cm2Lua/README.md

 ### Block:new()
-`Block:new()` inputs `id, x, y, z` and outputs a table with data for appending to a string within it **NOTE: only the id argument is required, X,Y,Z will autofill to 0 with no input**
+`Block:new()` inputs `id, x, y, z` and outputs a table with data for appending to a string within it
+> [!TIP]
+> only the id argument is required, X,Y,Z will autofill to 0 with no input

 Example:
 ```lua
 local newSave=cm2Lua.Save:new()